Fundamentals of Mechanics 1100-1Ind11

 Assessment criteria

-2) A student who did not achieve the required minimum of 50% of the points has not passed the tutorials but may still take the written exam.
-If they score at least 50% of the required points on this exam, they will have the right to take the oral exam.
+2) A student who does not achieve the required minimum of 50% will fail the exercises, but may take the written examination.
+If they score at least 50% of the required points in this examination, they will be eligible to take the oral examination.

-3) The written exam (both in the regular session and the retake session) consists of a test and a task section.
-In each part, one can earn half of the maximum total points.
+3) The written examination (both in the regular and resit sessions) consists of a test and an assignment section.
+Each section is worth 20 points.

 Notes